dqops/dqo/docs/data-sources/bigquery.md

 title: How to set up data quality and data observability for Google BigQuery
 ---
 # How to set up data quality and data observability for Google BigQuery
-Learn how to connect DQOps to Google BigQuery from the UI or command-line interface and activate data quality and data observability.
+Data observability and data monitoring for Google BigQuery.
+Detect schema changes, data anomalies, volume fluctuations, and other data quality issues.

 ## Overview